 Many are overlapping older Moon craters.
-Some of the smaller impacts are secondary craters produced from larger pieces of ejecta from Tycho.
+Some of the more minor impacts are secondary craters produced from larger pieces of ejecta from Tycho.

 Tycho Crater Measures About 4800 Meters Deep

+When the Moon shows a phase, Tycho displays the magnificent scale of its central crater.
+It has a diameter of 85 km (53 miles) and a depth of 4,800 m (15,700 ft).
+And as mentioned before, the Tycho crater measures about 4800 meters deep from the rim to the floor, and that’s more than twice the depth of the Grand Canyon in Arizona.
 And it is one of the Moon’s most glowing craters.
-It has a diameter of 85 km (53 miles) and a depth of 4,800 m (15,700 ft).
-When the Moon shows a phase, Tycho displays the magnificent scale of its central crater.
-And as mentioned before Tycho crater measures about 4800 meters deep from rim to the floor and that’s more than twice the depth of the Grand Canyon in Arizona.

-Measured from sea level and placed on Tycho’s floor, Pike’s Peak in Colorado would fall half a kilometer short of Tycho’s rim, while snowy Mont Blanc in the French Alps would just reach the rim.
+Measured from sea level and placed on Tycho’s floor, Pike’s Peak in Colorado would fall half a kilometer short of Tycho’s rim, while snowy Mont Blanc in the French Alps would reach hedge.
 Moon crater Tycho is mapped as part of the Copernican System.

 Why Was the Crater Called Tycho?